bodrick/awesome/TOPICS.md

 *   [EliteLoser/DotNetVersionLister](https://github.com/EliteLoser/DotNetVersionLister) - Use Svendsen Tech's Get-STDotNetVersion function to get a list of installed .NET Framework versions on (remote) Windows computers
 *   [jdhitsolutions/WingetTools](https://github.com/jdhitsolutions/WingetTools) - A set of PowerShell tools for working with the winget package manager.
 *   [compwiz32/PowerShell](https://github.com/compwiz32/PowerShell) - My everyday PS code as well as a collection of scripts I have downloaded for reference
-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [lazywinadmin/PowerShell](https://github.com/lazywinadmin/PowerShell) - PowerShell functions and scripts (Azure, Active Directory, SCCM, SCSM, Exchange, O365, ...)
 *   [RamblingCookieMonster/PSDepend](https://github.com/RamblingCookieMonster/PSDepend) - PowerShell Dependency Handler
 *   [jdhitsolutions/PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools) - :wrench: :hammer: A set of PowerShell functions you might use to enhance your own functions and scripts or to facilitate working in the console.
 Most should work in both Windows PowerShell and PowerShell 7, even cross-platform.
 Any operating system limitations should be handled on a per command basis.
 The Samples folder contains demonstration script files